diyan/go-web-framework-comparison/README.md

 This suite aims to compare the public API of various Go web frameworks and routers.

 NOTE While code blocks are self-explained the list of PROs an CONs are highly opinionated and targeted Go 1.7+.
-Even if some frameworks has a more :thumbsdown: than another they still are awesome and may work for your use cases better.
+Even if some frameworks has a more :thumbsdown: than another they still are awesome and may work better for your use cases.

 ## Contents
 - [Reviewed libraries and frameworks](#reviewed-libraries-and-frameworks)